 It Reduces the Risk of Colds

-The nose provides the initial protection against all the viruses and bacteria only when used for breathing purposes.
-The microscopic hairs, also known as Celia, present inside the nose releases mucus to trap pathogens.
+The nose provides the initial protection against all viruses and bacteria only when used for breathing purposes.
+The microscopic hairs, also known as Celia, are present inside the nose and release mucus to trap pathogens.
 As a result, you feel healthier and happier.
 Secondly, it warms the air and makes it moist to avoid colds.
 Nathan E. Holton once said, “Proper heating and humidification of air in colder climates are important for respiratory health.”

 It can Improve Cardiovascular and Sexual Health